rpothin/servicebus-csharp-function-dataverse/README.md

 ### Prerequisites

-#### Azure Developer CLI
+#### Azure

-The following prerequisites are required to use this application.
+The following prerequisites are required to use this solution.
 Please ensure that you have them all installed locally.

 - [Git (2.36.1+)](https://git-scm.com/)
 - [GitHub CLI (v2.3+)](https://github.com/cli/cli)